tekknolagi/gecho/README.md

 2. `-v`
     * Just print the version information.
 3. `-s`
     * Can enter shell mode after evaluating the file.
+Also suppresses the version and package name.